-Many people planning spring- and summer holidays in Sri Lanka are asking me this question: is it safe to travel to Sri Lanka now 🤔
+Many people planning a holiday in Sri Lanka are asking me this question: is it safe to travel to Sri Lanka now 🤔

 I will give detailed information and my advice on the current situation in Sri Lanka in this blog posts, and I hope you find it helpful 😊 First of all I want to share my top 10 recommendations for a safe & pleasant holiday: